seschwartz8/pinterest-clone-react-redux/README.md

 ## Description

 Pinterest clone react app that utilizes redux, Google OAuth, portals, redux forms, and react router to provide CRUD functionality.
-You can log in, post photos, view all photos, view specific photo details, and edit/delete photos (but only if you were the one who posted them).
+You can log in with google, post photos, view all photos, view specific photo details, and edit/delete photos (but only if you were the one who posted them), and pin a photo to your board.

 ## Installation Requirements